unibas-tilics/tilics-admin/article-drafts-20190328/article-1-91.md

 # Bayes Theorem: Updating Prior Beliefs With Data
 One might argue that our standard way of reasoning consists of two basic elements:
-The initial belief we have about a topic and the step of updating of this belief when we observe something new.
+The initial belief we have about a topic and the step of updating this belief when we observe something new.

 For example, you at first expect a deck of cards to be fair when playing a game of poker.
 But after observing four straight flushes in a row, it is natural to believe that the game has been tempered with.
 And if you actually expected the other players to be sketchy beforehand, you would come to that conclusion  way faster.